 This message means just what it says; nothing is too seriously wrong.
 Stata simply could not find the license file it was looking for.
-The two most common reasons for this are that you did not complete the installation process or Stata is not installed where it should be.
+The most common reason for this is that you did not complete the installation process.

 Did you enter the codes on your license to unlock Stata?
 If not, go back and complete the initialization procedure.